adr1enbe4udou1n/blog/content/posts/04-build-your-own-docker-swarm-cluster-part-3/index.md

 Note as we use `node.labels.environment == production` in order to force the container service to be launch in the `worker-01` server.
 {{< /alert >}}

 The particularity of Minio is to have 2 web endpoints, one for web UI admin manager, and other as S3 API endpoint.
-So we need 2 Traefik routes in this case.Create a environment variable for `MINIO_ROOT_PASSWORD` and set your own admin password.
+So we need 2 Traefik routes in this case.
+Create an environment variable for `MINIO_ROOT_PASSWORD` and set your own admin password.

 When deployed, wait few seconds for SSL auto generation (you can check it in the Traefik Dashboard) and go to <https://minio.sw.dockerswarm.rocks> in order to access the web administration by entering above credentials.